agkalkin/davi_ii/README.md

 Feedback
 Jeffry Mozalbat, Student of Software Science at Technical University of Eindhoven:
 In general terms the visualization is good.
 Once you read the titles of the charts, it is clear what is shown on it.
 To improve I would suggest the following:
-•	Make clear what each section is.
+•	Make clear what each section is. (done)
 •	Be more specific about the class filter.
-If you don’t explain that A is important and D is the least important, it is not that clear.
+If you don’t explain that A is important and D is the least important, it is not that clear. (done)
-•	Change the numbering in the top 10 to regular numbers, instead of 50k to show 50000.
+•	Change the numbering in the top 10 to regular numbers, instead of 50k to show 50000. (done)
-•	In the Years section make the titles clearer of what is shown.
+•	In the Years section make the titles clearer of what is shown. (done)

-Dimitrios Giotis,
+Dimitrios Giotis, BSc in Statistics, financial and actuarial mathematics, University of Aegean, Greece

+•	Add calculation for average casualties per year in the year page. (not done)
+•	In the year page again, add data labels on the second chart. (done)
+•	Change the labels to give more understandable information. (done)

+Aleksios Gialamas, Bachelor of Industrial Management, University of Pireaus, Greeece & Bachelor of Arts, Kraków Academy of Fine Arts, Poland.

+•	I don't understand what some of the titles mean.
+(Done)
+•	Add some instructions above the filters, for example Filter by year.
+(Done)
+•	The colour of the background is horrible. ( I decided not to change it)
+•	Add some slides before each page to show what the next page is about.
+Maybe add some explanation as well.
+(Done)

 Resources